-You round off the afternoon with a visit to the Cotswold Gin Distillery.
-Learn about the production of gin in one of the Cotswolds’ most beautiful areas and savour a lovingly produced, local drink.
+You round off the afternoon with a visit to the Hook Norton Brewery.
+Learn about the production of beer in one of the Cotswolds’ most beautiful areas and savour a lovingly produced, local drink.

 We drive the short distance to Stratford Upon Avon, your base for the next two nights.

 You travel to Warwick Castle, one of England’s best preserved medieval castles.
 Dating back to the time of William the Conqueror, Warwick Castle is often named as one of the best historic monuments in Britain.

 In the early afternoon, you return to Stratford Upon Avon, the birthplace and home of the playwright, William Shakespeare.

 You now have a chance to explore the places that shaped the life of Shakespeare.
 Visit Shakespeare’s birthplace, the Tudor thatched cottage and gardens of his wife, or Mary Arden’s farm where Shakespeare’s mother once lived.

 You can also explore the narrow streets of this medieval market town, visit the Royal Shakespeare Theatre, or take stroll along the banks of the River Avon where you can rent a boat or take the ferry across the river.
 Overnight in Stratford and soak up the ambience of this historic and inspiring settlement.